Jason Durr

-Jason Durr (born 2 December 1967) is a British actor.
+Jason Durr (born 2 December 1967) is an English/Irish actor.
 Durr made his television debut as Alex Hartman in the sci-fi drama Jupiter Moon in 1990 and went on to star as Mike Bradley in the Yorkshire-based police drama series Heartbeat from 1997 until 2003.
 Between 2016 and 2023, he appeared in the medical drama series Casualty as David Hide.

 Early life

 Durr was born on 2 December 1967 in Singapore.
 After leaving Leighton Park School, Durr trained at the London Academy of Music and Dramatic Art.

 Career

 In his early career Durr worked with the Royal Shakespeare Company under director Trevor Nunn.
 From 1997 to 2003, he starred as Mike Bradley in the Yorkshire-based police drama series Heartbeat.
 In 2009, he appeared in a two-part British television drama, Above Suspicion.
 He received favourable reviews for his performance as murder suspect Alan Daniels.

 In 2012, Durr starred as Guy Littleton in Noël Coward's Volcano, opposite Jenny Seagrove at the Vaudeville Theatre in London's West End.
 In February 2014, Durr starred in the Michael Frayn production of Donkeys Years at the Rose Theatre in Kingston.
 Then in March 2014, he appeared in The Mummy opposite Susie Amy at the Belgrade Theatre and then on a national tour.
 In 2016, he joined the cast of the BBC medical drama series Casualty as Clinical Nurse Manager David Hide.
 In October 2022, Durr announced he was leaving Casualty after six years.
 Durr starred as Colonel Mustard in the play Cluedo 2 in spring 2024.

+2025 saw Jason play Jimmy Vale in Channel 4’s drama, Pierre to be aired late ‘26.

+After starring in Torben Betts new play ‘Murder At Midnight’ on tour throughout 2025 into spring ‘26, Jason has joined the cast of Eastenders, as ‘Clive Masters’ with his first episodes in July 2026.